Nur-Alam-Limon/stationary-shop-backend/readme.md

 # Stationary Shop Backend

 This is a backend server for the Stationary Shop application, built using TypeScript, Express, and MongoDB.
-It provides APIs to manage stationary products and customer orders.
+It provides APIs to manage stationary products, user login, registration and customer orders.

 **Live Link** - https://stationary-shop-backend.vercel.app/